FAQ: Common Questions for Egg Donors

 - Are there possible side effects and risks?

-- Are there any restrictions during the process?
+- Are there any restrictions on activity during the process?

 - Can I become pregnant during treatment?

-- Will it impact my fertility or deplete my eggs?
+- Will being a donor impact my fertility or deplete my eggs?

 - Can I still work or go to school?